-- In a given election, the UBE may require individuals to submit a Petition for Candidacy signed by students requesting that the individual's name be placed on the ballot for election to a particular office. - II.
+- a.
+In a given election, the UBE may require individuals to submit a Petition for Candidacy signed by students requesting that the individual's name be placed on the ballot for election to a particular office. - b.
 The petition shall be made on a form provided by the University Board of Elections and shall contain the school, academic year, signature, University email identification, and printed name of each signatory and the individual to be nominated.
 Each page of the petition must include the office open for election and the name of the individual to be nominated.
-Candidates seeking to make modifications to the petition form must seek prior approval from the University Board of Elections. - III.
-Students may only sign Petitions for Candidacy in elections in which they are eligible to vote.
-Signatory information shall be reasonably legible and accurate for a signature to be held valid. - IV.
+Candidates seeking to make modifications to the petition form must seek prior approval from the University Board of Elections. - C. Students may only sign Petitions for Candidacy in elections in which they are eligible to vote.
+Signatory information shall be reasonably legible and accurate for a signature to be held valid. - d.
 Student signatures do not express willingness to vote for an individual, only willingness to have the individual appear as a candidate on the ballot.
-Students are permitted to sign as many petitions for candidacy as they wish for all elections in which they are eligible to vote. - V. Petitions must be submitted in their original forms with original signatures. - VI.
-An individual seeking multiple offices, when eligible to do so, shall submit a Petition for Candidacy adhering to these rules for each office. - VII.
-The Petition for Candidacy must contain the following number of valid signatures:
+Students are permitted to sign as many petitions for candidacy as they wish for all elections in which they are eligible to vote. - e.
+Petitions must be submitted in their original forms with original signatures. - f.
+An individual seeking multiple offices, when eligible to do so, shall submit a Petition for Candidacy adhering to these rules for each office. - g.
+The Petition for Candidacy must contain the following number of valid signatures: - 1.
+100 for Student Council President, Vice President for Administration, and Vice President for Organizations - 2.
+25 for designated positions in the College of Arts and Sciences (CLAS) - 3.
+25 for designated positions in the School of Engineering and Applied Sciences (SEAS)

-- a.
-100 for Student Council President, Vice President for Administration, and Vice President for Organizations - b.
-25 for designated positions in the College of Arts and Sciences (CLAS) - c.
-25 for designated positions in the School of Engineering and Applied Sciences (SEAS) - d.
-25 for Class Councils and Trustees: - 1.
-Second Year Council President and Vice-President, - 2.
-Third Year Council President and Vice-President, and - 3.
-Four Year Trustees President and Vice-President - e.
-10 for designated positions in the Curry School of Education (EDUC), School of Architecture (ARCH), School of Law (LAW), Darden School of Business, School of Nursing (NURS), and McIntire School of Commerce (COMM) - f.
-10 for designated positions in the Graduate School of Arts & Sciences (GSAS), School of Medicine (MED), Batten School of Leadership and Public Policy (LEAD), and School of Continuing and Professional Studies (SCPS) - g.
+- 4. 25 for Class Councils and Trustees: - a.
+Second Year Council President and Vice-President, - b.
+Third Year Council President and Vice-President, and - C. Four Year Trustees President and Vice-President - 10 for designated positions in the Curry School of Education (EDUC), School of Architecture (ARCH), School of Law (LAW), Darden School of Business, School of Nursing (NURS), and McIntire School of Commerce (COMM) - 6.
+10 for designated positions in the Graduate School of Arts & Sciences (GSAS), School of Medicine (MED), Batten School of Leadership and Public Policy (LEAD), and School of Continuing and Professional Studies (SCPS) - 7.
 In the event more than one of the above categories apply, it shall be at the discretion of the University Board of Elections to determine the number of valid signatures required to certify a petition for candidacy.

-E. Resignation of Candidacy
+4. Resignation of Candidacy

-I. A candidate may, at any time prior to the commencement of polling in a given election, request the termination of his candidacy and the removal of their name from the ballot by signed letter delivered to the Chair of the University Board of Elections.
+a.
+A candidate may, at any time prior to the commencement of polling in a given election, request the termination of his candidacy and the removal of their name from the ballot by signed letter delivered to the Chair of the University Board of Elections.

-F. Disqualification of Candidacy
+5. Disqualification of Candidacy

-Should a candidate repeatedly or egregiously break the campaign rules set forth in Article 2 of these rules (Campaigning and Electioneering), or fail to submit required documentation, the University Board of Elections reserves the right to disqualify the candidate and remove their name from the ballot.
+Should a candidate repeatedly or egregiously break the campaign rules set forth in Section A and B, the University Board of Elections reserves the right to disqualify the candidate and remove their name from the ballot a.
+All candidates are required to comply with Section III.D (Campaign Expenditures).

-G. Candidate Expenditures
+6. Candidate Expenditures